internalfx/rethinkdbfs-spec/README.md

 class RethinkDBFSBucket {

   /**
-   * Given a @id, delete this stored file’s files collection document and
+   * Given a @id, delete this stored file’s files table document and
    * associated chunks from a RethinkDBFS bucket.
    */
   void delete(ObjectId id);